Sublime (literary)

-The sublime in literature refers to use of language and description that excites the senses of the reader to a degree that exceeds the ordinary limits of that individual's capacities.
+The sublime in literature refers to the use of language and description that excites the senses of the reader to a degree that exceeds the ordinary limits of that individual's capacities.

 Origin

 The earliest text on the sublime was written sometime in the first or third century AD by the Greek writer (pseudo-) Longinus in his work On the Sublime (Περὶ ὕψους, Perì hýpsous).
 Longinus defines the literary sublime as "excellence in language", the "expression of a great spirit" and the power to provoke "ecstasy" in one's readers.
 Longinus holds that the goal of a writer should be to produce a form of ecstasy.

 Longinus additionally defines the ideal audience for the sublime, which needs to be refined and cultivated.
 According to Longinus, only such an audience is able to judge the relative sublimity of a work.
 This attitude can be seen as inherently aristocratic, given that the audience Longinus desires must be free from the low and vulgar thoughts that generally accompany rustic toil.
 It became central to neoclassicism and remained largely unchallenged until the Romantic Age.

 Nicolas Boileau-Despréaux introduced the sublime into modern critical discourse in the Preface to his translation of Longinus: Traite du Sublime de Longin (1674).
 The literary concept of the sublime emerged in the seventeenth century from its use in alchemy, and acquired importance in the eighteenth century.
 Its development during this period is shown in the work of James Beattie's Dissertations Moral and Critical, which explored the origin of the term.
 The sublime is also associated with the 1757 treatise by Edmund Burke, though it had earlier roots.
 The idea of the sublime was taken up by Immanuel Kant and by Romantic poets, including William Wordsworth and Samuel Taylor Coleridge.